Basheeralwaely/Graph-Spectral-Domain-Feature-Learning-with-Application-to-In-Air-Hand-Drawn-Number-and-Shape-Recogn/README.md

 This folder contains in-air hand-written numbers, shapes dataset and the matlab code used in the paper "Graph Spectral Domain Feature Learning with Application to In-Air Hand-Drawn Number and Shape Recognition" IEEE Access.
 2019 Oct 31;7:159661-73.
 This data set contains the following:

--Readme.txt;
+-Readme.txt

--Dataset Folder (With 2 sub folders for Matlab and Excel);
+-Dataset Folder (With 2 sub folders for Matlab and Excel)

--Matlab code (Graph formuation and feature extraction);
+-Matlab code (Graph formuation and feature extraction)

 If you use this data, please cite our publication in your paper as follows: